-It may surprise you to know a large percentage of the real estate buying and selling public aren’t even aware of the existence of real estate lawyers.
+It is important to understand why to hire a real estate lawyer especially when a large percentage of the real estate buying and selling public aren’t even aware of the existence and benefits that real estate lawyers can offer.
 After all, when most people think of getting involved with a real estate transaction, the first professional that pops into their minds is rarely a lawyer.

-Two of the most frequently asked questions we receive from potential clients are described below:
+Two of the most frequently asked questions from potential clients are described below:

 I Have a Real Estate Agent, Why Do I Need to Hire a Real Estate Lawyer?